youtucoin/YoutuCoin_src/README.md

 Copyright (c) 2012-2014 The PPCoin developers

-Copyright (c) 2016-2017 The RegalCoin Core developers
+Copyright (c) 2017 The YoutuCoin Core developers

 # License

-RegalCoin is released under the terms of the MIT license.
+YoutuCoin is released under the terms of the MIT license.
 See COPYING for more information or see http://opensource.org/licenses/MIT.

 # YoutuCoin Specifications
 Coin Type           : POW/POS Hybrid